 No Power?
 No Problem.
+Air & Energy is the area’s largest and most trusted Kohler Platinum Dealer.
 In Manatee County, Florida, the weather may be far from predictable, but with a Kohler Whole-Home Generator, your power will automatically be back on within 10 seconds of an outage!

 Kohler Generators are the best systems out there and at Air & Energy, we stand behind each one that we install.
 With a 5-year, 2,000-hour warranty, your generator is protected from top to bottom.
 Inside every Kohler Generator is a commercial-grade engine built to withstand extreme workloads over many years.
 With a tough composite enclosure, your system will have no rusting or corrosion, which is especially important in our coastal community!